Boro23-wq/boro-blogs/content/blog/next/incremental-static-regeneration.md

 Rebuilding a website for every update could be a tedious task.
 The Incremental Static Re-generation feature deals with all the updates gracefully.
 Existing pages are updated by re-rendering them in the background as traffic comes in.

-For every incoming traffic, background regeneration pushes the newly-generated page after it's done generating, without any uninterruption.
+For every incoming traffic, background regeneration pushes the newly-generated page after it's done generating, without any interruption.

 > We can use `fallback: true` option to fallback on stale version of the website when a newer version is being generated.
 Also, fallback is useful when someone requests a page that’s not generated yet.

 ## High-level Architecture

-Here in the diagram we can see User-1 requesting data from an endpoint (/post/1).
+Here in the diagram, we can see User-1 requesting data from an endpoint (/post/1).
 While the request is made, User-1 immediately receives a stale response of the request (already generated data).
-At the same time, another request is triggered to update any data which subsequently re-generates the page with the the updated data.
+At the same time, another request is triggered to update any data which subsequently re-generates the page with the updated data.

 ![static-regeneration-image](./assets/static-regeneration-image-1.png)